NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### lattice

-The `lattice` class is normally used only for the `geometry-lattice` variable, which sets the size of the computational cell.
+The `lattice` class is normally used only for the `geometry-lattice` variable, which sets the size of the cell.
 In [MPB](https://mpb.readthedocs.io), you can use this to specify a variety of affine lattice structures.
-In [Meep](index.md), only rectangular Cartesian computational cells are supported, so the only property of lattice that you should normally use is its `size`.
+In [Meep](index.md), only rectangular Cartesian cells are supported, so the only property of lattice that you should normally use is its `size`.

 **`size` [`vector3`]**
 —
-The size of the computational cell.
+The size of the cell.
 Defaults to unit lengths.

 If any dimension has the special size `no-size`, then the dimensionality of the problem is essentially reduced by one.
 Strictly speaking, the dielectric function is taken to be uniform along that dimension.